Kilkenny: 056 778 6882 | Dublin: 01 525 2181 | Carlow: 059 918 6728

 When 2020 changed the way we work, all businesses had to adapt, and fast.
 Since then, we’ve worried about the security of remote working, how best to motivate our remote teams, and, when it became apparent that returning to the office was not ‘around the corner’, we worried about the most effective way to stay in touch and stay safe.

 Communicating with remote teams to stay proactive during the pandemic meant that many businesses switched to Zoom, the popular multi-person video calling app.
 It very soon became apparent that for business customers, it was not ideal, and we needed a better, more collaborative alternative.
-Microsoft Teams, over the course of 2020, stepped up to take the crown.
+Over the course of 2020, remote working with Microsoft Teams stepped up to take the crown.

 Since then, the vast number of additions, features and new implementations have ensured Teams’ place as ‘King of the Remote Business Comms’.
 That may feel like a sweeping statement, and we know that not all businesses are alike, as we discussed in our recent blog: Business Telephony: Which option is best for your business?